GerHobbelt/owemdjee/README.md

     - [BLAKE3](./BLAKE3) -- cryptographic hash
     - [cryptopp](./cryptopp) -- crypto library
     - [OpenSSL](./openssl) -- its crypto library part, more specifically.
+    - [tink](../tink): A multi-language, cross-platform library that provides cryptographic APIs that are secure, easy to use correctly, and hard(er) to misuse.

 - **hash-like filters & fast hashing for hash tables** et al (64 bits and less, mostly)